henry1758f/OpenVINO_Demo_Kit/Readme.md

   For more information, please visit [Interactive Face Detection Demo]( https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-11) on Intel's Website

 ## 3. classification_demo
+  This topic demonstrates how to run the Image Classification sample application, which does inference using image classification networks like AlexNet* and GoogLeNet*.

+  For more information, please visit [Image Classification Sample]( https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-1) on Intel's Website

 ## 4. Human Pose Estimation Demo.
+  This demo showcases the work of multi-person 2D pose estimation algorithm.
+The task is to predict a pose: body skeleton, which consists of keypoints and connections between them, for every person in an input video.
+The pose may contain up to 18 keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles.
+Some of potential use cases of the algorithm are action recognition and behavior understanding.

+  For more information, please visit [Human Pose Estimation Demo](https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-17) on Intel's Website

 ## 5. Object Detection SSD Demo - Async API.
+  This demonstration showcases Object Detection with SSD and new Async API.
+Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while accelerator is busy.
+Specifically, this demonstration keeps two parallel infer requests and while the current is processed, the input frame for the next is being captured.

+  For more information, please visit [Object Detection SSD Demo, Async API Performance Showcase](https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-11) on Intel's Website

 ## 6. Crossroad Camera Demo
+  This demo provides an inference pipeline for person detection, recognition and reidentification.
+The demo uses Person Detection network followed by the Person Attributes Recognition and Person Reidentification Retail networks applied on top of the detection results.

+  For more information, please visit [Crossroad Camera Demo](https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-13 ) on Intel's Website

 ## 7. super_resolution_demo
+  This topic demonstrates how to run the Super Resolution demo application, which reconstructs the high resolution image from the original low resolution one.

+  For more information, please visit [Super Resolution Demo](https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-21) on Intel's Website

 ## 8. pedestrian tracker demo
+  This demo showcases Pedestrian Tracking scenario: it reads frames from an input video sequence, detects pedestrians in the frames, and builds trajectories of movement of the pedestrians in a frame-by-frame manner.

+  For more information, please visit [Pedestrian Tracker Demo](https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-19) on Intel's Website
 ## 9. smart_classroom_demo
+  The demo demonstrates an example of joint usage of several neural networks to detect three basic actions (sitting, standing, raising hand) and recognize people by faces in the classroom environment.
+The demo uses Async API for action and face detection nets.
+It allows to parallelize execution of face recognition and detection: while face recognition is running on one accelerator, face and action detection can be performed on other.

+  For more information, please visit [Smart Classroom Demo](https://software.intel.com/en-us/articles/OpenVINO-IE-Samples#inpage-nav-20) on Intel's Website
 * * * *
 # Model Optimizer Demo
 ## 1. ssd_mobilenet_v2_coco (Tensorflow)
+This demo will download and decompress the [ssd_mobilenet_v2_coco](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz) which is a detection model pre-trained on the COCO dataset.
+Afer download and decompress, the Demo will excute the model optimizer in OpenVINO Toolkits.
+Model optimizer will convert the original model to  an optimized Intermediate Representation (IR) of the model based on the trained network topology, weights, and bias values.
 ## 2. SqueezeNet_v1.1 (Caffe)
+This demo using [model_downloader](https://github.com/opencv/open_model_zoo/tree/master/model_downloader) which is is designed to download popular public deep learning topologies and prepare models for the Model Optimizer tool.
+Afer download, the Demo will excute the model optimizer in OpenVINO Toolkits.
+Model optimizer will convert the original model to  an optimized Intermediate Representation (IR) of the model based on the trained network topology, weights, and bias values.